 Library service for the Point Place community began in 1926 when the Lucas County Library opened a branch in the former Point Place Junior High School.
-When Point Place became part of the city of Toledo in 1937, Lucas County closed this library.
-In 1938 the Toledo Library System opened a branch in the same location.
-The branch moved in 1942 to rented quarters on Summit Street and stayed there until a new building was built in 1964.
-The branch outgrew this site, and in 1999 it re-opened at its current location.
+When Point Place became part of the city of Toledo in 1937, Lucas County closed the high school library.
+In 1938 the Toledo Library System re-opened a branch in the high school library.
+The library moved in 1942 to Summit Street and stayed there until 1964.
+The library outgrew this site, and in 1999 it re-opened at its current location.

 See making gear options here and call 419.259.5390 to check for availability and reservations.

 We are happy to help you with email, information searches, Microsoft and Google products, eMedia access, and more with drop-in or scheduled help.
 See our Computers & Technology page for classes and other technology learning resources.

 We’re happy to be a good neighbor by providing free self-serve community room space.
 (Self-serve means you may move furniture, but you will need to return room to original set-up.
 Technology support may be available.)
 Users of this space must agree to and follow the Library Community Room policy.